vtalpaert/autobar/README.md

 @xset -dpms
 @xset s noblank
 # disable mouse with unclutter (TODO: copy from current file)
-#@chromium-browser --window-size=1024,600 --incognito --kiosk http://localhost:8000/  # full screen mode
 ```

-You can use `--kiosk` to hide most messages or `--start-fullscreen` which is less restrictive on its messages to the user.
+The browser starts in `--kiosk` to hide most messages or `--start-fullscreen` which is less restrictive on its messages to the user.

 To exit the kiosk mode, I linked my red button (see `hardware.serving.CocktailArtist.on_red_button`) to kill chromium.
 I tried to simulate the F11 button with `xdotool` but `killall chromium-browser` just works.

 ### Wiki

 The code separates the concepts of hardware interfacing and user interface.
-Since Django works in apps, we have on one hand the `recipes` app for the basic Django website, on the other hand the `hardware` app.
+Since Django works in apps, we have on one hand the `recipes` app for the basic Django website, on the other hand a `hardware` app/folder.

 Only the `recipes` app has models :